 It’s a pleasant place where you will generally hear Fado music.

 It has simple tavern seating, is casual, traditional with a modern awareness.
-Little bit to squashed for an extensive dinner but a comfortable affordable place to taste the local atmosphere both in ambiance and food.
+A little bit to squashed for an extensive dinner but a comfortable affordable place to taste the local atmosphere both in ambiance and food.

 OF our track but worth a mention and visit Restaurante Adiafo

-A little bit away from the historical center and close to the Santarém bull-fighting ring you’ll find restaurant Adiafo.
+A little bit away from the historical center and close to the Santarém bull-fighting ring, you’ll find the restaurant Adiafo.
 The surroundings of this restaurant are not that interesting as it is placed in the large parking area next to an architecturally boring, maybe even messy, bullfighting ring.

-The food and restaurant interior are very attractive and you can imagine that on the days that the bullfights take place the restaurant will be bursting with energetic activity.
+The food and restaurant interior is very attractive and you can imagine that on the days that the bullfights take place the restaurant will be bursting with energetic activity.

 The restaurant has a typical country fireplace, is large and comfortable.